madebykind/madebykind-v3/content/work/base51.md

 ---
 heading: Creating an inclusive and safe brand to support young people
-title: Base 51 - Brand Case Study - Charity
+title: Brand identity for youth charity, Base 51 - Kind
+description: An engaging and playful brand identity for a long-serving youth charity in Nottingham
 draft: false
 date: 2025-03-14T10:52:34.342Z
 cover_img: images/work-base51-imagery-1.jpg
 cover_img_alt: A young man in an urban setting holds a table tennis paddle, he's looking upward as if waiting for a ball to drop
 intro: >
-  Nottingham is the worst place in the UK to be young, with 17,500 children living in poverty and the crisis is worsening due to rising living costs and council funding cuts.
+  Nottingham is the worst place in the UK to be young, with 17,500 children living in poverty and the crisis worsening due to rising living costs and council funding cuts.

   Base 51 supports over 1,000 young people annually, providing safe, inclusive spaces with access to counselling, trauma support, and youth clubs – including for LGBTQIA+ and refugee communities.
 Their academy also offers accredited training in counselling and youth work.
-description: Find out how Kind delivered a brand strategy and visual identity for youth support charity, Base 51
 summary:
 topics:
   - Brand strategy